litmuschaos/litmus/adopters/Bhaumik_Shah_Kafka_Chaos.md

-I am Bhaumik Shah, DevOps Engineer working in one of the TOP banks in Australia.
+I am Bhaumik Shah, DevOps Engineer.
 We are setting up Kafka Platform for our bank and was looking for a Fault Tolerance tool which can provide chaos experiments.
 We have explored many tools which are available in the industry like: GremlinFree, PowerfulSeal, Pumba and finally Litmus.

 Litmus is far better which provides all the chaos feature for free which are available in other tools with license cost.
 I closely worked with Karthik to acheive below funcationalty for Kafka fault tolerance: